PNC Park

 If you’re driving, you may see signs for I-279 and “North Shore” and think that will get you closer to the ballpark, but the route will take you more than a mile east of it before your first opportunity to exit.

 Those coming from the south might find it easier to exit downtown via Boulevard of the Allies/Liberty Avenue and find parking on the other side of the Allegheny, and then walking across the Roberto Clemente Bridge (Sixth Street) to the ballpark.
-In fact, this is what the Pirates suggest on their website.
-Follow the link for a list of downtown parking lots, which as of the 2022 season carried gameday rates starting at $5.
+In fact, this is what the Pirates suggest on their website, and parking rates for lots on the other side of the river are typically significantly cheaper.

 Search for more Pittsburgh hotels on Booking.com.